webp-sh/docs.webp.sh/content/usage/remote-backend.md

 We use `Etag` header from backend to fetch and refresh/rebuild cache, so it's a need that your backend's response will contain a `Etag` header.

-We use `HEAD` request to get remote image info, so your backend needs to support `HEAD` request, after first successfuly `HEAD` request, it will be cached for `CACHE_TTL` minutes, during that period, we will not send `HEAD` request again and use local cache for rendering.
+We use `HEAD` request to get remote image info, so your backend needs to support `HEAD` request, after first successfully `HEAD` request, it will be cached for `CACHE_TTL` minutes, during that period, we will not send `HEAD` request again and use local cache for rendering.

 Supported(tested) backends: